raisa-ramirez/laravel-relationships/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## Description
+This is a sample project that implements the Laravel Framework.

+It includes the implementation of various features, such as:
+- Relationships
+- Factories
+- Migrations
+- Seeders
+- Blade Views

 ## Commands

 In order to test this project, config the .env file and run the next commands: